2016 – present

 These harbingers of climate change leave me questioning the long-term viability of living in a place where we are at constant risk of being inundated from above and below.
 With each new storm that blows this way, I consider heading for higher ground.
 Yet extreme weather events are on the rise globally, begging the question: Is any place truly safe?

-And so I imagine a future where we adjust and adapt to survive the rising tides.
+And so, I imagine a future where we adjust and adapt to survive the rising tides.
+Using small toys and commonplace items I create photograms by arranging the objects directly onto light-sensitive polymer photogravure plates.
+The exposed plates are then printed on Japanese Kozo paper, creating an ephemeral effect that compliments their fluid subject matter.
 In this brave new water-world, the skies may be dark and stormy, but fear is tempered by hope.